About This Case Study

 What The Creatives Made

 Print ads with tiny car images swimming in white space.
-Headlines that admitted flaws: "Lemon" (rejected for minor defect), "Think small."
-The campaign invented modern advertising and made honesty the strategy.
+Headlines that admitted flaws: "Lemon" (1960, rejected for minor defect), "Think small."
+The campaign helped spark the creative revolution and reshape modern advertising.

 "Think small."